camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 **Note: only underscores are used for spaces.**

-* Generic Library Name example:
+* Generic Library Name example
-    Use the name of the standard Land pattern category (Be specific).
+    Use the name of the standard Land pattern category (Be specific)
     > Specific_Land_Pattern_Standard:          RCL_SMD_Chip_IPC.lib.

-* Manufacturer Library Name Example (Be specific):
+* Manufacturer Library Name Example (Be specific)
     > Manufacturer_Specific_Product_Category:  ON_Semiconductor_Linear_Amplifiers.lib

 ## 6. Footprint Naming Conventions (Land Pattern Naming Conventions)